-In today’s competitive global economy, all buying organisations, regardless of their size and market, need to ensure that that they are working with the right Supplier to maximise their organisations supply outcomes for their organisation.
+In today’s competitive global economy, all buying organisations, regardless of their size and market, need to ensure that they are working with the right Supplier to maximise their organisations supply outcomes.

 It is important that procurement professionals understand what it is that their business needs and sets out arrangements to ensure that their Suppliers perform as required, with collaboration being of paramount importance.

 What is Supply Management and how is it relevant?

 If we look at the definition of ‘Supply Management‘

 It is a broad term describing the various acts of identifying, acquiring and managing the products and/or resources needed to run a business or organisation.
 These include physical goods, as well as information, services and any other resources needed – Investopedia.

 Hence the notion of true Supplier management value is to work with your Supplier base in collaboration as a collective to drive more value to your organisation.
 Indeed, it really should not be a surprise to anyone then that procurement organisations who invest in their Supplier Management programs and ultimately collaborate effectively across the supply base do realise savings, cost reduction, better buying together with improved speed, fulfilment, service levels and stakeholder satisfaction alongside macro flow on social and environment impacts.